Thelymitra × merraniae

-Thelymitra merraniae, known as Thelymitra × merraniae by some Australian authorities, and commonly called Merran's sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra × merraniae, commonly known as Merran's sun orchid, is a species of orchid that is endemic to south-eastern continental Australia.
 It has a single tapering, fleshy, channelled, dark green leaf and up to six dark blue to purplish flowers.
 It is a possibly a natural hybrid but its parentage is uncertain.

 Description

-Thelymitra merraniae is a tuberous, perennial herb with a single dark green, fleshy, channelled, tapering linear to lance-shaped leaf 150-200 mm long and 3-8 mm wide with a reddish base.
+Thelymitra × merraniae is a tuberous, perennial herb with a single dark green, fleshy, channelled, tapering linear to lance-shaped leaf 150-200 mm long and 3-8 mm wide with a reddish base.
 Up to six dark blue to purplish flowers with darker spots, 20-25 mm wide are arranged on a flowering stem 150-400 mm tall.
 There are one two bracts along the flowering stem.
 The sepals and petals are 8-12 mm long and the column is pale blue to purplish and 3-5 mm long.
 The lobe on the top of the anther is more or less square with a wavy yellow top and a wavy back.
 The side lobes have a tuft of shaggy, cream-coloured hairs.
 Flowering occurs from October to November.

 Taxonomy and naming

-Thelymitra merraniae was first formally described in 1929 by William Henry Nicholls from a specimen collected near Aireys Inlet and the description was published in The Victorian Naturalist.
-(Some authorities regard this orchid as a natural hybrid and give it the name Thelymitra xmerraniae).
+Thelymitra × merraniae was first formally described in 1929 by William Henry Nicholls from a specimen collected near Aireys Inlet and the description was published in The Victorian Naturalist.
+It is a hybrid taxon involving Thelymitra ixioides and T. peniculata.
 The specific epithet (merraniae) honours "Mrs. Merran Sutherland" who collected the type specimen.